OpenSourceBrain/MiglioreEtAl14_OlfactoryBulb3D/README.md

-TODO: Replace JustasB urls once merged to OSB

 [![Build Status](https://travis-ci.org/OpenSourceBrain/MiglioreEtAl14_OlfactoryBulb3D.svg)](https://travis-ci.org/OpenSourceBrain/MiglioreEtAl14_OlfactoryBulb3D)

 # Migliore et al. (2014) 3D Model of the Olfactory Bulb
 This repository hosts the [NeuroML conversion](NeuroML2) of the [Migliore et. al. (2014)](http://journal.frontiersin.org/article/10.3389/fncom.2014.00050/abstract) model of the olfactory bulb.
 The original NEURON model has 125 glomeruli, 625 Mitral cells (MCs), and ~125,000 Granule cells (GCs).
 This project converted the original model channels, cells, synapses, network connectivity, and odor input into NeuroML format.
 Each converted component has been individually validated by comparing their responses to the original versions.
 The conversion error of the channels and synapses is <1%, while cell and network conversion error is <5% (see Validation below).
 Scaled down network model (5 MCs) is hosted in this repository, while larger versions can be obtained via the export scripts (see Exporting below).
-[Click here to view an interactive visualization of a 5 Mitral and 10 Granule Cell Network](http://www.opensourcebrain.org/projects/miglioreetal14_olfactorybulb3d?explorer=https%3A%2F%2Fraw.githubusercontent.com%2FJustasB%2FMiglioreEtAl14_OlfactoryBulb3D%2Fmaster%2FNeuroML2%2FNetworks%2FBulb_5MC_10GC.net.nml)
+[Click here to view an interactive visualization of a 5 Mitral and 10 Granule Cell Network](http://www.opensourcebrain.org/projects/miglioreetal14_olfactorybulb3d?explorer=https%3A%2F%2Fraw.githubusercontent.com%2FOpenSourceBrain%2FMiglioreEtAl14_OlfactoryBulb3D%2Fmaster%2FNeuroML2%2FNetworks%2FBulb_5MC_10GC.net.nml)

 Original Model: Migliore M, Cavarretta F, Hines ML, Shepherd GM (2014) Distributed organization of a brain microcircuit analysed by three-dimensional modeling: the olfactory bulb [Front.
 Comput.
 Neurosci.](http://journal.frontiersin.org/article/10.3389/fncom.2014.00050/abstract) 8:50, obtained from [ModelDB](http://senselab.med.yale.edu/ModelDB/ShowModel.cshtml?model=151681).